MicrosoftDocs/power-platform/power-platform/admin/pay-as-you-go-set-up.md

    :::image type="content" source="media/pay-as-you-go-powerapps-settings.png" alt-text="In Power Apps sign in and select Apps > Settings":::

    If pay-as-you-go is already enabled for an environment via the Power Platform admin center, then you'll see the following experience.
-You can opt your app out of using an Azure subscription by [turning off the toggle](#turning-off-pay-as-you-go).
+You can opt your app out of using an Azure subscription by turning the toggle off in the app settings.
 Once turned off, users will need Power Apps user licenses to access the app.
 You can turn it on anytime.
 You can also view and edit the subscription details by selecting ***Edit pay-as-you-go billing** which will direct you to the Power Platform admin center.

    > [!NOTE]
    > If app passes are already available for this environment, they are ignored and not consumed.
 Instead, Azure subscription is used for accessing the apps.